bagadim/mjml-localise-emails/readme.md

 ## info

 Simple way to create emails with mjml template language that you can customize and predefined scripts for localizing those emails using lokalise.io service.

 You need lokalise.io project to run it.
-If you do not use lokalise.io on your project, you will need to replace localization process.
+If you do not use lokalise.io in your project, you will need to replace localization process.

 ## to start
 Set LOKALISE_PROJECT_ID in gulpfile.js